 So, let's get started.

-Sections 1 + 2: Executive summary and Company Overview
+Sections 1 + 2: Executive Summary Of Clothing Business and Company Overview

 An executive summary and company overview are basically a recap of your overall business plan.
 While they are the first section of your clothing line business plan, you actually want to write them last.
 So, we will circle back at the end this guide.